cjesq24/RoboDark/README.md

 - Pug

  Where it stands out though?
 JavaScript.
+For instance, a method is colored differently than a function, which is colored differenbtly than a DOM method.
+RoboDark was created for JavaScript scoped syntax highlighting.
+It features Multi-colored punctuation, which is great for focusing on the bigger picture without loosing sight of the details.

-For instance, a callback function is colored differently than a regular function.
-The colors are nice, but its scoped application is even nicer!
+Its clean and stylish design is easy on the eyes.
+Inspired by Umut Topuzoğlu's Bluloco Dark Theme, RoboDark builds upon the great Bluloco color palette to create a better user experience.The colors are nice, but its scoped syntax highlighting is even nicer!
 Feel free to fork.

-Its clean and stylish design is easy on the eyes.
-Inspired by Umut Topuzoğlu's Bluloco Dark Theme, RoboDark builds upon the great Bluloco color palette to create a better user experience.

-Hope you enjoy.
+Hope you enjoy!

 ## Screenshots

-### Here are several screenshots

 1. HTML + CSS
 ![html & CSS](https://github.com/cjesq24/RoboDark/raw/master/Screenshots/Robo-html.png)